Transparency-International-UK/companies-house-api/ch_api/README.md

 user=[choose user name]
 password=[choose password]

-- if you have not created the target database yet, simply create it with the `ch_api/Makefile` recipe `make create-db`.
+- if you have not created the target database yet, simply create it with the `ch_api/Makefile` recipe `make create_db`.
 A side-effect of this recipe will be to create a `ch_api/pg_env.sh` to be sourced for the psql connection - remove it by simply calling `make clean` (or just `rm` it).